 This letter written by Countess Sophie Benckendorff’s son Count Constantine Benckendorff gives notice that the Countess is to be buried pursuant to the Burial Laws Amendment Act 1880.

 In the burial records for the parish it is noted that this was a burial in accordance with the rites of the Eastern Church.

 2017 marked the 100th anniversary of the Russian Revolution

-Given that 2017 marked the 100th anniversary of the Russian Revolution, an event that was instrumental in the Benckendorff family settling in the United Kingdom, we thought that this would be an apposite document to highlight on this site.
+Given that in the year SAF was founded, 2017, it marked the 100th anniversary of the Russian Revolution, an event that was instrumental in the Benckendorff family settling in the United Kingdom, we thought that this would be an apposite document to highlight on this site.

 Countess Sophie illustrated a children’s book: Forget-me-Not and Lily of the Valley by Maurice Baring